waharnum/dockpad/README.md

 An experimental Docker wrapper around jhung's https://github.com/jhung/docs-template to support:
 - local development of Docpad-based sites in a containerized fashion
-- publishing the static site to a container that could be shipped around
+- publishing the static site to a container that can be shipped around

+Not ready for prime time.

 ## Usage